Top 5 Facts You Should Know About RA

 Rheumatoid arthritis causes pain and stiffness and often reduces range of motion.
 While special care must be taken to protect joints during an RA flare, general immobility can be counterproductive for someone with RA.
 Low impact exercises, such as swimming, walking, cycling, or yoga, are recommended to improve strength, flexibility, range of motion, and cardiovascular health.
 Studies have shown that 30 minutes of aerobic exercise, five days a week, can boost mood and improve overall health and function.
 Talk to your physician about the best exercise regimen for you.

-#5 Early and aggressive treatment is best for RA.
+5. Early & aggressive treatment is best for RA.